ShariqueMemon11/Virtual-Library-design-structure/readme.md

    - Rendering the Results Dynamically:
    - I created a displaySearchResults function in JavaScript to parse and render the response from the PHP script.

+## Contributions by Mohamid

+1. **File Management**:

+   - Organized and managed the file structure for the entire project.

+2. **User Login**:

+   - Implemented functionality to display the username on the navbar upon user login.

+3. **Admin Roles**:
+   - Set up the primary admin role with the ability to create other admins and librarians.
+   - Ensured that the primary admin role cannot be revoked, unlike other admin roles.

+4. **Database Functionality**:

+   - Developed and implemented functionality to add data of books to the database.